Canadian Heraldic Authority: Grant process

 In order to request either a coat of arms, flag, and/or badges, a letter must be addressed to the Chief Herald of Canada.
 The letter must clearly ask "to receive armorial bearings from the Canadian Crown under the powers exercised by the Governor General" and include proof of Canadian citizenship or permanent residence as well as a biography or curriculum vitae of the petitioner.
 Corporate petitions must include a brief history of the company, proof of incorporation in Canada, financial reports, and a copy of the corporation's governing body resolution seeking a grant of arms.

 The Chief Herald of Canada can approve or reject the petition.
+The granting of arms is regarded as an honour from the monarch, via the governor general, and thus are bestowed only on those whom the Chief Herald has deemed individuals worthy of receiving a grant of arms.
 If the petition is approved, the authority to make the grant is given through a warrant signed by the Herald Chancellor or the Deputy Herald Chancellor.
 The authorisation is then sent to one of the heralds, and the process begins.
-The granting of arms is regarded as an honour from the monarch, via the governor general, and thus are bestowed only on those whom the Chief Herald has deemed individuals worthy of receiving a grant of arms.

 First, the assigned herald develops a written description based on consultation with the petitioner.
 The petitioner then signs a contract with an artist at the authority to create the design.
 The Fraser Herald, serving as the CHA's principal artist, must review the design.
 At all stages the documents must be approved by both the petitioner and the Chief Herald.
 The final step is to prepare the letters patent, the official notice of an award of arms, which includes a drawing of the armorial bearings and the accompanying legal text and explanation of the symbolism of the bearings.
 Under Canadian bilingualism laws, letters patent are written in both English and French, though the petitioner may choose which language will be placed in the left column of the document.

-Completed grant documents are recorded in the Public Register of Arms, Flags and Badges of Canada and the notice of the grant is published in the Canada Gazette, Part I, under the section "Government House".
+Until 2023, completed grant documents were recorded in the Public Register of Arms, Flags and Badges of Canada and the notice of the grant was published in the Canada Gazette, Part I, under the section "Government House".

 The Government of Canada requires that the above processes be financed by the petitioner; that is the person requesting the grant or registration of arms, who pays the fees associated with the request and grant/registration.
-The processing fee for all petitioners is CAD$435 (plus GST), with the cost of one preliminary design ranging from $200 to $1,000.
-The cost of the final design, as illustrated on the letters patent, ranges from $900 to $3,500.
 In Canada, the petitioner does not "buy" a coat of arms, the arms themselves are freely given to qualified individuals, but fees must be paid to the heralds and artists for the services rendered.
 The average time needed to complete a grant is about 12 to 14 months, though it can take longer for particularly detailed or intricate arms.